FFTAI/fourier-lerobot/DATASET.md

 ├── Metadata.json # metadata of the task, including prompt and all episodes id of the task ...
 ```
-### Data Introduction
-The data collected from two primary sources: the **robot side** and the **camera side**.
-The HDF5 file contains the robot-side data, while the camera-side data is stored in the corresponding episode folder.
-While each folder also contains a **metadata.json** file, which contains all episodes id, and the prompt of the task.

 ## Data Viewer
 We provide a simple data viewer to visualize the data.
 You can use the following command to launch the viewer with help message: